LuisDA39/JavaOOP-exercises/README.md

 A Java class `Post` representing a social media post with features like ID, message, likes, and comments.
 It shows how to use arrays/lists and perform basic operations like adding likes and comments.

+### Animal Polymorphism

+A Java program that uses an abstract class and polymorphism to define different types of animals and their behaviors.
+It demonstrates the use of abstract classes and polymorphism in Java.

+### Click Counter

+A click counter application built using Swing that displays the number of clicks and includes a button that changes color randomly with each click.
+It showcases basic GUI development in Java.

+### Geometric Shapes

+A Java program that demonstrates inheritance by creating different geometric shapes (Triangle, Square, Circle) and calculating their areas and perimeters.
+It illustrates the use of inheritance and method overriding in Java.

+### Sum Calculator

+A simple calculator built using Swing that performs addition of two numbers.
+It includes a button to calculate the result and two text fields for input, capable of handling negative numbers.
+It showcases basic GUI development and event handling in Java.

 ## Usage

 Each project includes a `main` method for demonstration purposes.
 You can run them individually to see the output or integrate them into larger applications as needed.